-A Bengal cat is a pedigree breed, originally created by mixing Asian Leopard cats with domestic cats.
+A Bengal cat is a pedigree breed, created by mixing Asian Leopard cats with domestic cats.

-To be considered a Bengal rather than a hybrid, the cat needs to be at least a fourth generation mix.
+To be considered a Bengal rather than a wild cat hybrid, the kitten needs to be at least a fourth generation mix.

 Bengal Cat History

 Bengal cat history does not date back very far.

 They are a recently created breed, first produced in America by mixing the Asian Leopard cat with a domestic cat breed.